-First of all, using the questionnaire to explore the relationship of personality traits and selfdisclosure is considered to be a static angle, which is not enough to draw a causal relationship.
+First of all, using the questionnaire to explore the relationship of personality traits and self-disclosure is considered to be a static angle, which is not enough to draw a causal relationship.
 Thus, future research should utilize the experimental method and longitudinal study to investigate the causal relationship between personality and self-disclosure.
-Secondly, there is a gender difference in the relation of personality and self-disclosure in this study, but due to the research aim and sample size, no quantity, content, and structure will be one of the most important topics in future.
+Secondly, there is a gender difference in the relation of personality and self-disclosure in this study, but due to the research aim and sample size, no deepen discussion was conducted.
+Furthermore, self-disclosure involves not only the quantity but also the content and structure.
+Therefore, how to reveal the relationship between personality traits and self-disclosure in the combination of the quantity, content, and structure will be one of the most important topics in future.